DashikiBulbasaur/odin-landing-page/README.md

 # odin-landing-page

-This is a landing page project according to the specifications [here] (https://www.theodinproject.com/lessons/foundations-landing-page).
+This is a landing page project according to the specifications [here](https://www.theodinproject.com/lessons/foundations-landing-page).
 It's made mostly with flexbox properties.
 In my opinion, it's a good project to really get your feet wet with flexbox.